-1. TRAVELER: Davids 45 Travelers Name: Amy Gonzalez Dept: 15 Position: President/CEO G en.
-Counsel All other Authority employees (does not require exec cutive committee administrator approval) 2.
-DATE OF REQUEST: 3/26/2018 PLANNED DATE OF DEPARTU RE/RETURN: 5/1/2018 / 5/5/2018 DESTINATIONS/PURPOSE (Provide detailed explanation as to the of paper as necessary): Destination: San Francisco Explanation: Legal Steering Committee Purpose: Legal Steering Committee e purpose of the trip- continue on extra sheets Legal Steering Group Committee 4.
-PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A. TRANSPORTATION COSTS: • AIRFARE • OTHER TRANSPORTATION (Taxi, Train, Car Rental) B. LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E. ENTERTAINMENT (If applicable) F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE \$ 500.00 \$ 1200.00 \$ 350.00 \$ 850.00 \$ CERTIFICATION BY TRAVELER By my signature below, I cert • associated expenses conform to the Authority's Policies 3.30 and 3.40 and are reasonable and directly related to the Authority's business.
-Travelers Signature: Date: 3/27/18 CERTIFICATION BY ADMINISTRATOR (Where Administrate or is the Executive Committee, the Authority Clerk's signature is required).
+1. TRAVELER: Dark 45 Travelers Name: Amy Gonzalez Dept: 15 Position: President/CEO President/CEO en.
+Counsel Chief Auditor All other Authority employees (does not require exe cutive committee administrator approval) 2.
+DATE OF REQUEST: 3/26/2018 PLANNED DATE OF DEPART JRE/RETURN: 5/1/2018 / 5/5/2018 DESTINATIONS/PURPOSE (Provide detailed explanation as to the of paper as necessary): Destination: San Francisco Explanation: Legal Steering Committee Purpose: e purpose of the trip- continue on extra sheets Legal Steering Group Committee 4.
+PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A. TRANSPORTATION COSTS: AIRFARE OTHER TRANSPORTATION (Taxi, Train, Car Rental) B. LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E. ENTERTAINMENT (If applicable) F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE \$ 500.00 \$ 1200.00 \$ 350.00 \$ 850.00 \$ CERTIFICATION BY TRAVELER By my signature below, I cer • associated expenses conform to the Authority's Policies 3.30 and 3.40 g and are reasonable and directly related to the Authority's business.
+Travelers Signature: Date: 3/27/18 CERTIFICATION BY ADMINISTRATOR (Where Administra tor is the Evecutive Committee, the Authority Clerk's signature is required).
 By my signature below, I certify the following: 1.
-I have conscientiously reviewed the above out-of-town travel re 2.
-The concerned out-of-town travel and all identified expenses a Authority's business and reasonable in comparison to the antic 3.
-The concerned out-of-town travel and all identified expenses of Authority's Policies 3.30 and 3.40. equest and the details provided on the reverse. re necessary for the advancement of the cipated benefit to the Authority.
-Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEHALF OF I I, (Please leave blank.
+I have conscientiously reviewed the above out-of-town travel of the concerned out-of-town travel and all identified expenses of the concerned out-of-town travel and all identified expenses of the concerned out-of-town travel and all identified expenses of Authority's Policies 3.30 and 3.40. request and the details provided on the reverse. are necessary for the advancement of the cipated benefit to the Authority.
+Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEHALF OF I, (Please leave blank.
 Whoever clerk's the meeting will insert their name and title.) hereby certify that this document was approved (Please leave blank.
 Whoever clerk's the meeting will insert their name and title.) by the Executive Committee at its meeting.
-(Leave blank and we will insert the meet ing date.)
+(Leave blank and we will insert the mee ting date.)